Cats (musical)

 Cats is a sung-through musical with music by Andrew Lloyd Webber.
 It is based on the 1939 poetry collection Old Possum's Book of Practical Cats by T. S. Eliot.
 The musical tells the story of a tribe of cats called the Jellicles and the night they make the "Jellicle choice" by deciding which cat will ascend to the Heaviside Layer and come back to a new life.
 As of 2024, Cats remains the fifth-longest-running Broadway show and the eighth-longest-running West End show.

 Lloyd Webber began setting Eliot's poems to music in 1977, and the compositions were first presented as a song cycle in 1980.
 Producer Cameron Mackintosh then recruited director Trevor Nunn and choreographer Gillian Lynne to turn the songs into a complete musical.
 Cats opened to positive reviews at the New London Theatre in the West End in 1981 and then to mixed reviews at the Winter Garden Theatre on Broadway in 1982.
 It won numerous awards including Best Musical at both the Laurence Olivier and Tony Awards.
 Despite its unusual premise that deterred investors initially, the musical turned out to be an unprecedented commercial success, with a worldwide gross of US$3.5 billion by 2012.

 The London production ran for 21 years and 8,949 performances, while the Broadway production ran for 18 years and 7,485 performances, making Cats the longest-running musical in both theatre districts for a number of years.
-Cats has since been revived in the West End twice and on Broadway once.
+Cats has since been revived in the West End twice and on Broadway twice.
 It has also been translated into multiple languages and performed around the world many times.
 Long-running foreign productions include a 15-year run at the Operettenhaus in Hamburg that played over 6,100 performances, as well as an ongoing run in a purpose-built theatre in Japan that has played over 10,000 performances since it opened in 1983.

 Cats started the megamusical phenomenon, establishing a global market for musical theatre and directing the industry's focus to big-budget blockbusters, as well as family- and tourist-friendly shows.
 The musical's profound but polarising influence also reshaped the aesthetic, technology, and marketing of the medium.
 Cats was adapted into a direct-to-video film in 1998 and a feature film in 2019.